Blue Mountains Conservation Society

 The Blue Mountains Conservation Society is an incorporated non-governmental organisation working to protect, conserve, and advocate for the natural environment of the Greater Blue Mountains World Heritage area in New South Wales, Australia.
 Its work includes the listing and protection of threatened species, populations and ecological communities of the Greater Blue Mountains and campaigns regarding climate change.

 The society operates from an office in the Conservation Hut at Wentworth Falls, which belongs to NSW National Parks and Wildlife Service.
 It is governed by a management committee and has a number of sub-committees, including for the topics of environmental education, land use, national parks and world heritage areas, and events.

 History

 Split societies

 In 1961, the Katoomba and District Fauna and Flora Protection Society was established with Frank Walford as patron and Fred Astle as president.
 The name was changed again in 1962 to Katoomba and District Wildlife Conservation Society.
 In July 1963, the society moved into a renovated tea room built in 1930, owned by Blue Mountains City Council and called Conservation Hut.
 The hut was demolished in 1990.
 In June 1970, the first edition of the newsletter, Newsletter No. 1, was published.
 In the same year, teacher and conservationist Allen Axel Strom became patron of the society.
 In 1983, the society changed its name to Upper Blue Mountains Conservation Society.

 In 1966, the Lower Blue Mountains Wildlife Conservation Society was formed with H.L.
 (Lindsay) Paish as president.
-In 1967, publishing of the first edition of the newsletter, known as "Kalori", an Aboriginal word meaning "message stick".
+In 1967, publishing of the first edition of the newsletter, known as "Kalori", an Aboriginal word that was said to mean "message stick".